Skeletons In My Closet

 Trying to Get Ahead With Skull Articulation

 While the silicone was setting between the vertebrae, I decided to start to assemble the skull.
 This involved sorting out where some of the loose teeth belonged and gluing them into place.
 I also had to glue the two halves of the lower jaw together as they had split apart sometime during the cleaning process.
 Overall the skull went together pretty quickly.
 I was intrigued by the fact that the upper right canine tooth had been worn down dramatically on the front.
 When I reviewed the original photos from the start of the project it was fairly clear to see there had been some malocclusion with the lower right canine.

 Coming up next:

-The next post in this series will discuss articulation of the front and hind limbs of the fisher skeleton.
+The next post in this series will discuss the articulation of the carpals and tarsals of the fisher skeleton.

 *I want to include a note about collecting specimens – make sure what you are collecting is legal to collect, there are a LOT of regulations about this, which I don’t want to get into here.
 Please check with your state Department of Fish & Wildlife for any regulations regarding the collection and possession of the species you wish to collect.
 Better to be legal than fined!